ccnmtl/compiled/content/articles/choosing-wagtail.md

 The criteria are:

-* How much __control__ do we have in shaping and implementing the data model, codes, templates, content?
+* How much __control__ do we have in shaping and implementing the data model, code, templates, content?
-* Does the CMS allow __versioning__ of all the codes and content?
+* Does the CMS allow __versioning__ of all the code and content?
 Can we rollback?
 * Does the __UI for CMS__ have WYSIWYG editor?
 Can content of all types be managed through the web interface?
 Is it easy to use?